WHAT TO EXPECT

 We usually start the service off with a few songs that are a little more upbeat and fun.
 We try very hard not to take ourselves too seriously, so please feel free to join in with the singing – even if you’re not much of a musician!

 After the first couple of songs, we pause for some announcements.
 Then we take time to sing Happy Birthday to anyone who celebrated their birthday in the last week.
 After that take a ten minute break.
-This used to be the time when we grabbed a coffee and a snack, and we hope that COVID will let us do that again some day, but for now, it’s just a chance to reconnect with one another.
+This is a chance to grab a coffee or tea and reconnect with one another.
 In case you haven’t noticed, community is pretty important to us at Vox.